Homemade Gomasio recipe

 A word about this preparation...

 Gomasio has deep roots in Japanese and Asian cuisine, where it has been used for centuries.
-Traditionally used in Asia, it is highly valued for enhancing the flavor of dishes while limiting salt intake.
-Gomasio easily integrates into dishes: it can be sprinkled over salads, vegetables, rice, or soups to add a savory and nutritious touch.
+It is highly prized for enhancing the taste of dishes while limiting the use of salt.

-For storage, pour the gomasio into an airtight jar and keep it away from light and moisture.
+To store, pour gomasio into an airtight jar and keep away from light and moisture.

-It is best to consume it quickly (within 2 to 3 weeks) to enjoy all its aroma and nutritional benefits.
+It's best to consume it quickly (within 2 to 3 weeks) to enjoy its full aroma and nutritional benefits.